dharmesh-r-patel/nestjs-starter/README.md

 # get endpoint of k8s cluster
 minikube service nestjs-starter-service
 ```

+## Commit Message Guidelines
+<type>[optional scope]: <description>

+[optional body]

+[optional footer(s)]

+Type: The type of change (e.g., feat, fix, docs, style, refactor, test, chore).
+Scope: The scope of the change (e.g., core, api, config), which is optional.
+Description: A short, imperative summary of the change.
+Body: Detailed explanation of the change, which is optional.
+Footer: Any footer notes, such as breaking changes or issues closed, which is optional.

+git commit -m "feat(api): add new endpoint for user registration"
+git commit -m "fix(core): handle edge case in data processing"

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).